 The average B2C e-commerce site has promotional content everywhere.
 While promoting your products is important, solving the needs of your audience is more.

-If you want people to share your content, you need to write on the challenges they’re facing.
+If you want people to share your content, you need to write about the challenges they’re facing.

 If Site A shares promotional content about their product only and Site B shares product guides, how-to, solutions to certain problems with certain products, DIYs, etc., 80% of the time and promotional content 20%, who do you think has more chances of success?